 •

-Exerts bactericidal effect against both actively dividing and dormant bacteria.
+Ciprofloxacin Exerts bactericidal effect against both actively dividing and dormant bacteria.
 Fluoroquinolone effective against pseudomonads, streptococci, some MRSA, Staphylococcus epidermidis, and most gram-negative organisms but no activity against anaerobes.
 Inhibits bacterial DNA synthesis and, consequently, growth.
 Trovafloxacin (Trovan) overcomes many of these limitations but has been removed from general use.
 Continue treatment for at least 2 d (7-14 d typical) after signs and symptoms disappear.

 • Dosing